-Danish Industry (Sub-Sahara): Teachers often lack skills due to limited connection with industry.
-Short exchange periods where teachers can work in industry help them to understand the reality students will face once they graduate.

-Brazil national bank: Lack of investments in educational system creates double burden, as investments are impeeded by the lack of skills.
+Global NorthGlobal SouthOreater Poland Center for Social Economy: Upskilling and training initiatives are important elements in transitioning miners into sustainable industries, but is very hard to find providers who can supply the kind of training needed.Danish Industry (Sub-Sahara): Teachers often lack skills due to limited connection with industry.
+Short exchange periods where teachers can work in industry help them to understand the reality students will face once they graduate.Brazil national bank: Lack of investments in educational system creates double burden, as investments are impeeded by the lack of skills.

-Trainers and educators are essential for developing the skills needed for the green transition.
+Trainers and educators are essential for developing the skills needed for the energy transition.
 Without them, we cannot effectively train and upskill the workforce to participate actively in this critical change.
-Currently, there is a significant shortage of qualified trainers for the green transition, particularly in vocational schools, and this shortage is even more pronounced within the public education system.
+Currently, there is a significant shortage of qualified trainers for the energy transition, particularly in vocational schools, and this shortage is even more pronounced within the public education system.

 Moreover, this issue extends to problems with certification and the availability of instructors in general.
-The lack of trainers has a clear consequence: the necessary training and upskilling required for the green transition cannot meet the growing demand.
+The lack of trainers has a clear consequence: the necessary training and upskilling required for the energy transition cannot meet the growing demand.